Alloying Elements in Tool Steels for Molds

 Effects of Various Alloying Elements on Mold Steel

-Disadvantages: Reduces electrical conductivity, toughness, thermal conductivity, and polishing ability.
+Disadvantages: Reduced electrical conductivity, toughness, thermal conductivity, polishability.

 Non-negative effects: In Austenitic stainless steel, phosphorus can improve yield strength and assist in the precipitation-hardening process with nickel and chromium.

-Niobium enhances carbide formation, strengthens the base hardness, and offers strong resistance to chemical corrosion.
-It increases high-temperature strength, creep resistance, fracture toughness, and wear resistance.
-Recently, small amounts of niobium have been added to cold-work tool steels to improve mechanical properties.
+Strengthen carbide forming ability, increase base hardness and resist chemical corrosion, have high temperature strength and creep strength, improve fracture toughness and wear resistance.
+In recent years, trace amounts of niobium (Nb) have been added to cold work tool steels to improve their mechanical properties.

 Related Articles: Plastic Mold Steel